yhuag/faucet-drainer-v3/README.md

 ## How to use
 Make sure you have both [Node.js](https://nodejs.org) and npm installed.
-1. Check your Node.js is ready
+1. Check that your Node.js is ready
 ```
 node -v
 ```